 - ½ teaspoon crushed red pepper flakes more or less to taste

 - 1 pound (454 g) boneless skinless chicken breasts, cut into cubes chicken thighs may be substituted

 - Whisk the hoisin sauce, vinegar, soy sauce, sugar, cornstarch, and water in a bowl.
-Place chicken into ziptop bag and pour 6 tbsp of the marinade mixture over the chicken and seal.
+Place chicken into ziptop bag and pour 6 tablespoon of the marinade mixture over the chicken and seal.
 Toss chicken in marinade and refrigerate for at least 30 minutes.
-Set aside 2 tbsp of the marinade for later.
+Set aside 2 tablespoon of the marinade for later.

 - Begin heating the oil in a Dutch oven to 350° F.

 - Whisk the egg whites in a shallow bowl until foamy; set aside.
 Whisk together the cornstarch, flour, and baking soda in another shallow bowl.
 Add the reserved marinade and stir with a fork until it resembles small craggy bits.

 - Remove the chicken from the marinade and pat dry with paper towels.
 Dip half the chicken into the egg whites and then into the cornstarch mixture.
 Make sure to press into the chicken to adhere the little craggy bits.
 Transfer chicken to a plate and finish dipping and dredging all of it.